 About two miles from Dolgellau, is an ancient seat, formerly belonging to the Nannau’s, but now the property and residence of Sir Robert Williames Vaughan, late M.P. for the county, who has erected upon it a handsome mansion, and maintains, unimpaired, the hospitality of the olden times.
 The way to it from Dolgellau, is a continued ascent, and Mr. Pennant observes, is the highest situation of any gentleman’s house in Britain.
 It stands 702 feet above the level of the sea, and from the furthest of the numerous lodges, has the longest approach (five miles) of any other house.
 The estate is covered with fine woods, which clothe all the sides of the dingles for many miles.
 The park of Nannau is remarkable for its very small but excellent venison.

-Thanks to Dennis Yancey (and his Nanney Family Archives), David Brown, Christopher Quaile, Miles Wynn Cato (welshart.co.uk), Welsh Antiques (welshantiques.com), The National Library of Wales, The National Museum of Wales and The Royal Commission on the Ancient and Historical Monuments of Wales for their help supplying many of the photographs and information on this website.
+Thanks to Dennis Yancey (and his Nanney Family Archives), David Brown, Philip Nanney Williams (who wrote the excellent Nannau book in 2016), Christopher Quaile, Miles Wynn Cato (welshart.co.uk), Welsh Antiques (welshantiques.com), The National Library of Wales, The National Museum of Wales and The Royal Commission on the Ancient and Historical Monuments of Wales for their help supplying many of the photographs and information on this website.

 The information on this site has been taken from various books and publications, including: